Territory of the Islamic State – West Africa Province: Government

+Structure

-ISWAP's leadership is subordinate to IS's core group headed by its caliph.
-Initially, ISWAP was headed by a single commander, termed the wali or governor.
-The group's first overall wali was Abubakar Shekau who was succeeded by Abu Musab al-Barnawi in 2016.
-Shekau was replaced by Ba Idrisa in March 2019 who was in turn purged and executed in 2020.
-He was replaced by Ba Lawan.
-In general, the shura, a consultative assembly, holds great power within the group.
+Initially, ISWAP was headed by a single commander, known as the wali (governor); however, it now opposes granting authority to a single leader.
+In general, the Shura Council (Majlis al-Shura), a consultative assembly, holds great power within the group.
 This has led researcher Jacob Zenn to argue that the shura gives the group an element of "democracy".
 The shura's influence has allowed ISWAP to expand its popular support, yet has also made it more prone to leadership struggles.
 Appointments to leadership positions such as the shura or the governorships are discussed internally and by IS's core group; IS's core group also has to approve new appointments.
 In general, journalist Murtala Abdullahi argued that ISWAP mirrors the tendence of the IS core group to release little information on its leaders to the public, making even top commanders like Abu Musab al-Barnawi "elusive" figures.

+Leaders (2015–2021)

+The group's first overall wali was Abubakar Shekau who was succeeded by Abu Musab al-Barnawi in 2016.
+Shekau was replaced by Ba Idrisa in March 2019 who was in turn purged and executed in 2020.
+He was replaced by Ba Lawan in 2020.